andriysurzhenko/kbot/README.md

 Compatibility:
 The application was developed using Go on the Linux (Fedora38).
 The application was successfully built and executed on Linux;
-The code was downloaded, the aplication built and executed on the Windows 11
+The code was downloaded, the application built and executed on the Windows 11